esaidh266/Algorithm-for-classifying-hate-expressions-by-intensities-in-Spanish/README.md

 - https://www.hatemedia.es/ o contactar con:  elias.said@unir.net
 - Este algoritmo está relacionado con el algoritmo de clasificación de odio/no odio, desarrollado también por los autores: https://github.com/esaidh266/Algorithm-for-detection-of-hate-speech-in-Spanish
 ---
-Algorithm for classifying hate expressions in messages in Spanish.
+Algorithm for classifying hate expressions by intensities in Spanish.
 This algorithm was developed within the framework of the Hatemedia project (PID2020-114584GB-I00), funded by MCIN/AEI/10.13039/501100011033, with the collaboration of Possible Inc.

 Please read README IN SPANISH, which outlines all the steps to follow to use the algorithm developed within the framework of the Hatemedia project (PID2020-114584GB-I00), funded by MCIN/AEI/10.13039/501100011033